Gareth1980/ultimate-irish-quiz/README.md

 with the image carousel and read more button

 I would like to acknowledge the Code Institute Learning Management System on helping me learn all about HTML, CSS, Javascript, Python, MongoDB.
-I would also like to thank the team in Tutor Support ..............
+I would also like to thank the team in Tutor Support.

 <h1 id="Disclaimer">8.
 Disclaimer</h1>
 The content and images on this website are for educational purposes only.